-Thus, as many as seven amendments may be pending at the same time, but only if offered in the following order:
+Thus, as many as seven amendments may be pending at the same time-but only if offered in the following order:

-- 1. the amendment in the nature of a substitute, considered to be an original question for purposes of amendment; - 2. the first degree substitute for the text of the amendment in the nature of a substitute; - 3. the second degree perfecting or substitute amendment directed to the first degree substitute; - 4. the first degree perfecting amendment to the amendment in the nature of a substitute;
+- 1. The amendment in the nature of a substitute, considered to be an original question for purposes of amendment; - 2.
+The first-degree substitute for the text of the amendment in the nature of a substitute; - 3.
+The second-degree perfecting or substitute amendment directed to the first-degree substitute; - 4.
+The first-degree perfecting amendment to the amendment in the nature of a substitute; - 5.
+The second-degree perfecting or substitute amendment directed to the perfecting amendment to the amendment in the nature of a substitute; - 6.
+The first-degree perfecting amendment to the text of the measure; and

-- 5. the second degree perfecting or substitute amendment directed to the perfecting amendment to the amendment in the nature of a substitute; - 6. the first degree perfecting amendment to the text of the measure; and - 7. the second degree perfecting or substitute amendment directed to the first degree perfecting amendment to the measure.
+7. The second-degree perfecting or substitute amendment directed to the first-degree perfecting amendment to the measure.

-The order in which these amendments must be offered if they are all to be pending is dictated by their relative precedence, and primarily by the principle that a perfecting amendment (and an amendment to it) has precedence over a substitute amendment (and an amendment to it).
-This principle applies to the amendments depicted in Figure 6, whether the substitute in question is the amendment in the nature of a substitute or the first degree substitute for that amendment.
+The order in which these amendments must be offered if they are all to be pending is dictated by their relative precedence-and primarily by the principle that a perfecting amendment (and an amendment to it) has precedence over a substitute amendment (and an amendment to it).
+This principle applies to the amendments depicted in Figure 6, whether the substitute in question is the amendment in the nature of a substitute or the first-degree substitute for that amendment.

-Should all seven amendments be pending simultaneously, the order for acting on them is the reverse of the order for offering them.
-First, the Senate perfects the original text of the measure, considering and acting on any second degree amendments, one at a time, before acting on the first degree amendment, if and as amended.
+If all seven amendments are pending simultaneously, the order for acting on them is the reverse of the order for offering them.
+First, the Senate perfects the original text of the measure, considering and acting on any second-degree amendments, one at a time, before acting on the first-degree amendment, if and as amended.
 Other perfecting amendments to the measure then may be offered, amended, and acted on.
 Second, the Senate disposes of the perfecting amendments (and amendments to them) to the amendment in the nature of a substitute.
-Third, the Senate turns to the amendment to the first degree substitute, and then to the first degree substitute as it may have been amended.
+Third, the Senate turns to the amendment to the first-degree substitute and then to the first-degree substitute as it may have been amended.